raceintospace/raceintospace/doc/manual/manual.md

 You can reach this screen from the Astronaut Complex / Cosmonaut Center, or by clicking on the Mercury/Vostok, Gemini/Voskhod, Apollo/Soyuz, XMS-2/Lapot, or Jupiter/LK-700 building in the spaceport.
 Here you can assign people to crews, once you've sent them here.
 You can also break and reassign crews as needed.

 Flight crews shown in blue lettering in the bottom right are assigned to a mission you have scheduled for this turn, and cannot be broken.
-Crews showing in green have been assigned to a flight next turn and cannot be broken here (to break them you must cancel their mission in Future Missions).
+Crews showing in green have been assigned to a flight next turn and cannot be broken here (to break them you must cancel it in Future Missions).

 When assembling crews, pay special attention to their compatiblity.
 Click on each member of a newly assigned crew to see how he/she gets along with the others; as you might expect, green is good and red is bad.
 People who don't get along with their crewmates will suffer morale degradation and retire sooner than their colleagues.
 Check all crew members, since compatibility isn't always mutual.